Vitsaus/lerna-demo/README.md

 ```

 ## console 2: start watchers
-These watch changes for packages and components.
-If any changes, Typescript will recompile packages and CRA apps will pick up new changes.
+This will watch changes for packages and components.
+If any changes happen, Typescript will recompile packages and CRA apps will pick up new changes.
 ```
 npm run watch
 ```